itshiroto/hoax-detection-indo/README.md

 ## Configuration

 Configuration settings, such as the dataset path, are defined in `hoax_detect/config.py`.
 You can modify these settings by creating a `.env` file in the project root directory.
 See `.env.example` for the available options.

-## Contributing

-Contributions are welcome!
-Please submit a pull request with your changes.